brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 * [2.4]{.pnum} the constituent references of any direct subobjects of `$o$` other than inactive union  [members]{.rm} [subobjects (see below)]{.addu}.

 ::: addu
-An *inactive union subobject* is either:
+An *inactive union subobject* is either

 * [2.5]{.pnum} an inactive union member or
 * [2.6]{.pnum} an element `$E$` of an array member of a union where `$E$` is not within its lifetime.